 5. Take a good pair of binoculars

 Chances are you’re heading to Borneo to witness the incredible wildlife.
-Whether you’re accessing the rainforest in a boat down the Kinabatangan or trekking through the jungle, the wildlife is generally upwards!
-Binoculars will give you a much better view than the naked eye.
+Whether you’re accessing the rainforest in a boat down the Kinabatangan, trekking the Kelabit Highlands, or climbing Mount Kinabalu, the wildlife is generally upwards!
+Binoculars will give you the chance to watch Borneo’s incredible wildlife up close rather than squinting far away with the naked eye.

 6. Pack synthetic fast drying clothes